DU 402: The Art of Pattern Making

 This is where pattern drafting stops being geometry and starts being craft.
 The algorithm gives you a starting point.
 What follows is a process of listening — to the pattern, to the fabric, to the body you're fitting — and making adjustments until the thing sings.

 Where two pieces meet and continue as a line, they should meet at right angles.
 At the crotch point on the inseam, and at the hip on the side seam, the transition from one pattern piece to the next should be smooth.
-If the pieces meet at an angle, you'll get a bump or a hollow in the finished seam — a small thing on paper that becomes visible and uncomfortable on the body.
+If the pieces meet at an angle, you'll get a bump or a hollow in the finished seam.

 The front piece leans forward; the back piece stays more vertical.
-The human body isn't symmetrical front to back — the hips tilt forward, the center of mass sits slightly in front of the spine.
+The human body isn't symmetrical front to back.
 A well-drafted pattern reflects this.
 The front piece should angle slightly toward the hip as it rises toward the waistband, while the back piece remains closer to vertical.
-This is what keeps the side seam running straight down the leg rather than twisting toward the front or back.
+This is what keeps the side seam running straight down the leg rather than twisting.

 The center back seam needs curve.
-A common fit problem — especially on jeans — is gapping at the center back waistband: the fabric pulling away from the body above the seat.
-The fix is built into the pattern.
-The center back seam should be cut at a slight angle or curve so the waistband presses gently against the body at the back.
+The fix for gapping at the center back waistband is built into the pattern.
+The center back seam should be cut at a slight angle or curve so the waistband presses gently against the body.
 Get the angle right and the waistband sits cleanly.
-Get it too aggressive and you'll see puckering just below — the fabric bunching as the excess tries to go somewhere.
-Finding the right curve for a specific body type is one of the things that separates a good pattern from a truly fitted one.
+Get it too aggressive and you'll see puckering just below.

 Build ease into the front pockets.
 When a pocket is sewn in, the pocket bag curves around the hip and leg inside the jean.
-If the pocket opening is cut to match the body exactly, the pocket will pull tight when the jean is on — hard to get a hand in, uncomfortable when sitting.
-The solution is to cut the pocket U slightly larger than you think you need.
-When sewn in correctly, the pocket should stand slightly proud of the jean face: a small puff of fabric indicating that there's room inside.
+If the pocket opening is cut to match the body exactly, the pocket will pull tight when the jean is on.
+Cut the pocket U slightly larger than you think you need.
+When sewn in correctly, the pocket should stand slightly proud of the jean face — a small puff of fabric indicating there's room inside.
 It looks like a flaw.
 It's actually the sign of a well-made pocket.

 The Art Part